J-PLUS: Systematic impact of metallicity on photometric calibration with the stellar locus: Photometric calibration of J-PLUS DR2

-We estimated the colour excess at infinite distance of each J-PLUS source from the \citet{sfd98} extinction map.
+We estimated the color excess at infinite distance of each J-PLUS source from the \citet{sfd98} extinction map, noted $E(B-V)_{\rm SFD}$.
 The stars used in the calibration process have distance information from {\it Gaia} DR2 parallaxes (Sect.~\ref{sec:calibration}), and we included the 3D information using the MW dust model presented in \cite{li18}.
-We integrated the dust model to infinity and to the distance provided by {\it Gaia} at star location, scaling accordingly the colour excess from \citet{sfd98} map to obtain $E(B-V)$.
-The uncertainty in $E(B-V)$ was fixed to $0.012$ mag.
-This error was estimated by comparing the colour excess directly measured from the star-pair method \citep{yuan13} with the assumed $E(B-V)$.
-The dispersion in this comparison was set as the uncertainty in the used 3D extinction.
-We test the assumed extinction correction in Sect.~\ref{sect:wds}.
+We integrated the dust model to infinity and to the distance provided by {\it Gaia} at star location, scaling the color excess from the \citet{sfd98} map accordingly to obtain $E(B-V)$.